mattmorgante/laravel-vegaroo/readme.md

 # Vegaroo provides simple and delicious plant-based meals

 * ToDo:
-- add ingredients for every recipe
+- add ingredients for 10 recipes
-- add every recipe to myFitnessPal to get nutrition data
+- add these 10 recipes to myFitnessPal to get nutrition data
-- make charts
+- make charts on detail page
+- write the articles
+- Then and only then can you start with styling

 * Article: meal-planning (why you should make two servings of any dinner, bring it for lunch the next day)
 * Article: best grains